Ivy Brookes: Community work

 Brookes was involved with a wide range of organisations, and according to The Sydney Morning Herald was "never merely a figurehead or a sleeping partner in any enterprise with which she allows her name to be associated".
 One of her most enduring associations was with the Royal Women's Hospital, as a member of the hospital board for 50 years.
 In 1915, Brookes became the founding president of the Housewives Co-operative Association (later the Housewives Association of Victoria), which promoted thrift and cooperativism to combat the rising cost of living during World War I. She lived in Washington, D.C., from 1929 to 1931, during her husband's service as Commissioner-General to the United States.
 Upon her return she reported on American child welfare practices to the Children's Welfare Association of Victoria.

 After all her children reached school age, Brookes was able to increased her public activity.
 She was the founder of the International Club of Victoria (1933–1958), and also held executive office in the Victorian branches of the Bureau of Social and International Affairs, the League of Nations Union, and United Nations Association.
 In 1937, she represented Australia at the League of Nations Assembly in Geneva, as the only woman in the Australian delegation.
 Brookes was elected as a justice of the peace in 1934.
 She was the inaugural vice-president of the Anti-Cancer Council of Victoria, from 1936 to 1966, and was a foundation member of the University of Melbourne's boards of physical education (1938–1970) and social studies (1941–1967).
+She was inducted posthumously onto the Victorian Honour Roll of Women in 2001.